8x8’s Integrated Unified Communications and Contact Centre Enable BPO Service Provider to Deliver High-Touch Customer Service

 What distinguishes MatrixOneSource is the utilization of tools and technologies to help clients gain efficiencies, reduce costs and drive their business forward.
-That’s why the company depends on highly reliable 8x8 cloud communications for its phones and contact center.
+That’s why the company depends on highly reliable 8x8 cloud communications for its phones and contact centre.

 MatrixOneSource’s business philosophy is simple: everything is geared toward a great customer experience.
 Founded in 1999 and based in Jacksonville, Florida, the company started out as—and continues to be—a BPO service provider focused on human resources, payroll processing, and related employment services.
 After experiencing triple-digit growth, MatrixOneSource launched a managed service provider (MSP) group that delivers the same outstanding customer experience as its BPO division, but focused on infrastructure technology support.